 And, even though you can own many different kinds of animals according to state law, it doesn’t mean every municipality accepts sloths and other exotic animals as pets.
 Before buying any pet, you should check with local regulations to make sure you are in compliance and know the rules.

-What To Do if You are Harmed by Another Person’s Exotic Pet
+What To Do if You are Harmed by Another Person’s Exotic Pet in West Palm Beach

 If you have been harmed or injured by another person’s pet, you could be entitled to compensation.
 The first thing you should do is seek immediate medical attention.